allenai/scruples/readme.md

 ========
 A corpus and code for understanding norms and subjectivity.

-This repository is for the paper: [&ldquo;Scruples: A Corpus of Community Ethical Judgments on 32,000 Real-life Anecdotes&rdquo;][paper].
+This repository is for the paper: [Scruples: A Corpus of Community Ethical Judgments on 32,000 Real-life Anecdotes][paper].
 In particular, `scruples` is a collection of datasets for studying _norm understanding_ in anecdotes.
 This repo contains code for building and analyzing `scruples`, running the baselines, and demoing the models and BEST estimator.

+To download the data, see [Data](#data).

 To rebuild the dataset or re-run the analyses, see [Setup](#setup) and then [Quickstart](#quickstart).
 For documentation on how we validated